TheRandomLabs/Scoop-Bucket/README.md

 * The installer and uninstaller open a webpage upon completion.

-### butterflow-ui

-* butterflow is packaged with butterflow-ui and does not need to be installed separately.

 ### Corsair iCUE

 * `scoop uninstall corsair-icue` should not be run as administrator until